 I would like to thank all of my co-directors for their counsel in 2014 and all of the staff at Tertiary, ably led by our Managing Director Richard Clemmey, for their loyalty and hard work.

-I look forward to meeting shareholders again at the Annual General Meeting which is to be held on Thursday 5th February 2015 as set out on page 46.
+I look forward to meeting shareholders again at the Annual General Meeting which is to be held on Thursday 5th February 2015.

-Patrick Cheetham

-Executive Chairman 11 December 2014
+Patrick Cheetham Executive Chairman 11 December 2014